rust-lang/prev.rust-lang.org/contribute.md

 have questions about this please inquire with the [community team].

 <!--
-TODO: The overview link doesn't go somewhere enlightening.
-Write it.
+TODO: Write a guide to rust processes and governance to link from here
 TODO: List of active initiatives
 TODO: Write guide to advertising Rust projects to link from libs / community building